Meet Our School Counselors

 In her spare time she enjoys spending time with her family, mediating, doing yoga, spending time in nature, researching and learning new things and spending time with friends.

-Ms. Harris is a first-year school counselor and so excited to support the second and third grade students at Benefield!
-She attended Gwinnett County Public Schools throughout K-12 and is grateful to be back in this supportive and inclusive community.
+Ms. Harris attended Gwinnett County Public Schools throughout K-12 and is grateful to be part of this this supportive community.
 After attending Georgia College for two years, Ms. Harris transferred to and graduated from University of Georgia.
-She has a masters in school counseling from Capella University and has spent time in the elementary and middle school levels.
+She has a master's in school counseling from Capella University and has spent time in the elementary and middle school levels.

-In her free time, she enjoys live music, being outside, and spending time with friends and family, especially her cat Darwin.
-One of her life goals is to hike at every national park in America.
+In her free time, she enjoys live music, being outside, and spending time with friends and family.
 She lives in Atlanta and loves exploring the city’s restaurants, parks, and music.

 A comprehensive counseling program includes a variety of elements.
 Classroom guidance lessons designed to build personal competence, small group counseling designed to address individual needs, individual counseling to provide just-in-time support, and crisis intervention services are all important parts of a comprehensive counseling program.